-The middleware is a set of libraries covering FatFS, FreeRTOS $^{\text{TM}}$, LoRaWAN $^{\text{®}}$, SubGHz_Phy, Sigfox $^{\text{TM}}$, KMS, SE and mbed-crypto.
-Horizontal interaction between the components of this layer is done directly by calling the feature APIs.
-Vertical interaction with the low-layer drivers is done through specific callbacks and static macros implemented in the library system call interface.
-For example, the FatFS implements the disk I/O driver to access microSD $^{\text{TM}}$ drive.
+The middleware is a set of libraries covering FatFS, FreeRTOSTM, LoRaWAN®, SubGHz_Phy, SigfoxTM, KMS, SE and mbed-crypto.
+Horizontal interactions between the components of this layer is done directly by calling the feature APIs while the vertical interaction with the low-layer drivers is done through specific callbacks and static macros implemented in the library system call interface.
+For example, the FatFS implements the disk I/O driver to access microSDTM drive.